Developing strategic plans for membership growth ...

 Help club members find materials and resources for sharing Rotary with prospective members by adding a resource tab to your club website or Facebook page.
 In addition to your club’s resources, you might be able to use these items, produced by Rotary:

-Create brochures and posters customized with your club’s information to showcase the work that you are doing in your community or to hand out when hosting prospective members at meetings
+Create brochures and posters customised with your club’s information to showcase the work that you are doing in your community or to hand out when hosting prospective members at meetings

 Cards, from shop.rotary.org, to give to people you speak to about Rotary